Term deposit penalties

 If you want to withdraw money from a term deposit before it matures, you'll either pay a fee or get a lower interest rate.

-• Most banks either charge a fee or reduce your interest payments if you withdraw money from a term deposit before maturity.
+• Most banks either charge a fee or reduce your interest payments if you withdraw from a term deposit early.

-• Term deposit withdrawal fees and conditions vary by bank.
-Some banks require 31 days' notice before letting you access funds.
+• Some banks require 31 days' notice before letting you access funds, and still also apply a penalty.

 What term deposit penalties apply if I withdraw before maturity?